frederikhoengaard/easy-learn/README.md

 **lazy-learn** is a high-level Python interface for automated machine learning (AutoML).
 While there are many AutoML libraries available each typically solves a niche area of the overall ML pipeline without providing a covering and approachable end-to-end system.

-The aim of lazy-learn is exactly that.
+The aim of lazy-learn is exactly to fix those shortcomings.
 Given a dataset, lazy-learn will analyse types and distributions of attributes, preprocess, feature-engineer and ultimately train models to be used for further evaluation or inference.

 ## Upcoming features